vertig0ne/bleep-challenge/README.md

  - Bootstrap, I put zero effort into the design and it looks bearable.
 I'd take that as a win.

 ## Dev notes
- - Design choices, Vuex mostly for seperation of concerns, 99.9% of the time an application this small does not need it, but
  - Provided API URL for Challenge, has a CORS related error.
-This makes things working in web applications a bit wonky.
-I worked around the issue in my browser, but for production would need to be something that is fixed via other methods.